-College is intended to prepare you for the real world, and for many- especially in journalism-your undergraduate career is like a first job.
+I am a big believer that college is intended to prepare you for the real world, and that for many- especially in journalism-your undergraduate career is like a first job.
 You can and will make a lot of mistakes here, but the goal is to learn from them and not to make them again.